-There are no multi legal systems in Bahrain except that Sharia courts apply Sharia law in respect of personal status of Muslims irrespective of their nationality.
+There are no multi legal systems in Bahrain except that Sharia courts apply Law No. 19 of the year 2017 promulgating the Family Law in respect of personal status of Muslims irrespective of their nationality.

-D. Environmental Considerations
+D. ENVIRONMENTAL CONSIDERATIONS

 2.10 Environmental Regulation